Filter Press

 Requirements

-TargetCalc Wash Ratio (Mass) The target ratio will be the mass-based wash ratio (mass of wash water/mass of cake liquor).
+TargetCalc Wash Ratio (Mass) The target ratio will be the mass-based wash ratio (mass of wash water/mass of liquor in the unwashed cake).

-Wash Ratio (Volume) The target ratio will be the volume-based wash ratio (volume of wash water/volume of cake liquor).
+Wash Ratio (Volume) The target ratio will be the volume-based wash ratio (volume of wash water/volume of liquor in the unwashed cake).

 Solids Wash Ratio The target ratio will be the solids wash ratio (mass of wash water/mass of solids in feed).